Updated: April 2018

 We understand that manufacturers in Japan began offering this modification in response to public concern while waiting for replacement airbags under the global Takata airbags recall.
 We believe that when an airbag was disconnected in Japan, a temporary notice was attached to the sun visor advising it had been disconnected and recommending that the seat was not occupied.

 While it was legal in Japan, this modification (to disable the passenger airbag) does not meet New Zealand requirements.
-This is why we are working with manufacturers to get more information on modifications undertaken, and urging affected vehicle owners to contact motor vehicle dealers to have their vehicles checked and if necessary have the airbag reconnected.
+This is why we are urging affected vehicle owners to contact motor vehicle dealers to have their vehicles checked and if necessary have the airbag reconnected.

 WoF inspectors are now required to check for evidence of disabled front passenger airbags on some Japanese used imported vehicles.
 If this evidence is found, the car will fail its WoF and the inspector will need to see evidence the airbag is reconnected.
 We have provided WoF inspectors with some customer information.
 [PDF, 31 KB]